 Over the last 20 years of my IELTS teaching experience, I have noticed that many students lack the vocabulary and ideas needed to develop their answers in the IELTS Writing Task 2 and the IELTS Speaking Part 2.
 This prevents them from studying and preparing well for the IELTS test.

-Therefore, I created an eBook with the most common IELTS topics to help students with their IELTS preparation in Speaking & Writing.
+Therefore, I created an eBook with IELTS Most Common Topics for Speaking & Writing to help students with their IELTS exam preparation.

 Who is this ebook for?